 This research seminar, centered on a series of critical, thematic, theoretical, and/or historical issues that cut across subdisciplinary specializations, provides outstanding advanced students with the opportunity to undertake graduate-level research.
 The first part of a two-part sequence completed by Art History Honors Directed Group Study (VIS 129H).
-Prerequisite: consent of instructor or art history faculty adviser.
-Note: The Art History Honors Directed Group Study counts as one course towards the fulfillment of the Group III requirement.
+Prerequisite: consent of instructor or art history faculty adviser, department stamp required.
+Note: The Art History Honors Seminar and the attached Art History Honors Directed Group Study counts as one course towards the fulfillment of the Group III requirement.